evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 ### Column parameter

 You can use the parameter `columns` to define a list of columns to which you apply the tests.

-If it is a list, you can just use it as a list of the columns.
+If it is a list, just use it as a list of the columns.
 If `columns` is a string, it can take the following values:
 * `"all"` - apply tests for all columns, including target/prediction columns.
 * `"num"` - for numerical features, as provided by column mapping or defined automatically
 * `"cat"` - for categorical features, as provided by column mapping or defined automatically